harunsasmaz/cluster-monitoring/README.md

 #### Expose information on all pods in the cluster

-Add an endpoint to the service that exposes all pods running in the cluster in a given namespace:
+An endpoint to the service that exposes all pods running in the cluster in a given namespace:

 ```
 GET `/services/{namespace}`